Skip to main content

 • Keep your source strings short and unambiguous.
 Long, complex sentences produce worse MT output.

 • Add glossary terms with renderings for each locale.
-Stringhive passes these to providers that support glossaries (DeepL and OpenAI).
+Stringhive passes these to providers that support glossaries (DeepL, Mistral AI, and OpenAI).

-• Run multiple providers in parallel — let the quality routing surface the winner naturally rather than guessing upfront.
+• Run multiple providers in parallel and let the quality routing surface the winner naturally rather than guessing upfront.

 • Use Bulk MT for the untranslated queue, then work through the Translated queue to review and approve.